 at least modest allowance for periodic and ongoing expenses in the

-the garden group to focus on activities like soil preparation, crop planning,
+allow the garden group to focus on planting, garden maintenance, and organizing

 fees: Many ‘allotment gardens’ (which offer spaces for individuals or